Periodica de re canonica Journal - Directions for authors

 - division of the second grade: 1.1 Communion (italics)

 - division of the third grade: 1.1.1 Communion (not styled)

 N.B.: The numbers that precede the title are not styled.
-The title is written at the edge of the page, without indentation, and must be spaced with white lines: two before and one after.
+The title is written at the edge of the page, without indentation, and must be spaced with blank lines: one line before and half of a line after.